 A huge part of achieving flow state is being able to concentrate and filter out distractions — and meditation sharpens your mind to do just that.
 Headspace offers a 10-day basics course (available to subscribers only), focused on the fundamentals of meditation and mindfulness.
 The Headspace app also features a Performance Mindset series in partnership with the NBA and WNBA (also only available to subscribers), which looks at the different facets of building a performance mindset (training, balance, productivity, self-esteem, and many others) and prepares you for reaching any goal in life.

 These are just a few of the meditation options available in the Headspace library.
 Whether you’re meditating for self-esteem or focus, Headspace has something to offer for everyone.
-Sign up for free today, and start experiencing the powerful benefits of meditation.
+Experience the benefits of mindfulness today.
+Sign up for a free trial.

 READ NEXT: How to start a morning meditation routine